 Content originally published by Wiley, and edited for the Society for the Study of Addiction website by Natalie Davies.

-Wiley publishes Addiction, which is one of two journals owned by the Society for the Study of Addiction
+Wiley publishes Addiction and Addiction Biology, which are owned by the Society for the Study of Addiction.

 The opinions expressed in this post reflect the views of the author(s) and do not necessarily represent the opinions or official positions of the SSA.